Take an In-Depth Dive Into Specialized Study with Hands-On Experiences

 International Red Cross and Red Crescent Museum, Geneva: learn about humanitarian diplomacy and the role of these organizations in mitigating conflicts.
 Engage in workshops on negotiation techniques and conflict mediation.

-Site visit at Cantonal Recovery Area (ESREC) Châtillon, the Geneva Waste Management Center
+Site visit at Cantonal Recovery Area (ESREC) Châtillon, the Geneva Waste Management Center.

 Field Trip to a Sustainable Community: Visit a local sustainable community to observe sustainable living practices, including renewable energy use, organic farming, and community-based initiatives.